morningspace/docker-registry-cli/README.md

 reg-cli cp morningspace/lab-web morningspace/lab-lb mr.io
 ```

 When specify registry instead of image, it can even copy all configured images with their tags to target registry.
-This is done by a pre-configured `.list` file which includes all images that you want to copy from the source registry.
+This is done by a pre-configured `.list` file which includes all images that you want to copy from source registry.
 One image per line.
 When specify the registry, it will look for the `.list` file in current folder where the file name is the registry name:

 ```shell
 # copy images to a registry by reading morningspace.list file
 reg-cli cp morningspace mr.io
 ```

-Moreoever, registry `.list` files can be organized in a nested manner, where the entry in `.list` file can also be a registry name.
+Moreoever, the `.list` files can be organized in a nested manner, where entries defined in `.list` file can also be registries.
 The cli will parse `.list` files recursively.
-See `.list` sample files distributed along with the cli in `/samples/registries` folder.
+See `.list` sample files distributed along with the cli in folder `/samples/registries`.

 ### List images and more